• Home

 Till Tomorrow

-Realms of Flow is the best meditation app currently on the market IMHO because it is so customizable.
+Realms of Flow is interesting because it is so customizable (almost overwhelmingly so).
 Its guided offerings have a nice mix of less-preachy meditations with as much (or little) woo-woo as you want lol.
-And WOW are the graphics gorgeous.
+And the graphics are cool.
+It was my first choice until I found Healium (it pales in comparison though).
 (Image: Realms screenshot)

 ZenVR gets an honorable mention for its paddling meditation - which set me on a quest to find kayaking or paddling apps - because what a cool thing... alas the lack thereof though lol (Image: ZenVR promo shot of paddling meditation)

-I am not convinced that VR is ideal for regular meditation practice itself (because it kinda feels like cheating), but I feel VR should be an ideal platform for teaching mindfulness and all the various permutations of meditation... but nobody has nailed it yet IMHO.
+I am not convinced that VR is ideal for regular meditation practice itself (because it kinda feels like cheating), but I feel VR should be an ideal platform for teaching mindfulness and all the various permutations of meditation... but nobody has nailed that aspect yet IMHO.

 Tend VR Mindfulness, which is still in early access, has the right idea, but is too buggy and underdeveloped at present (I am hopeful it gets fully developed)